-17. EXISTING VOLUNTEERS
+20. EXISTING VOLUNTEERS

-All those who have volunteered at the church, and who continue to volunteer, in whatever capacity will be asked to complete four forms.
+All those who have volunteered at the church, and who continue to volunteer, in whatever capacity will be asked to complete three forms.
 These are;

-- 1. Volunteer Agreement (completed once only at the start of the voluntary role) - 2.
-Confidential Declaration Form (completed every 3 years) - 3.
-Safeguarding Documents Familiarisation Form (completed annually) - 4.
-DBS (every 3 years)
+- 1. Volunteer Agreement/ Role Description

+- 2. Confidential Declaration Form (completed every 3 years)

+- 3. DBS (every 3 years)

-Volunteers will be asked to read all relevant documents before completing the Safeguarding Documents Familiarisation Form.
+Volunteers will be asked to read all relevant safeguarding documents.-and confirm they have read them.

-Where appropriate volunteers will also be required to complete online safeguarding training (see Section 21).
-They will be asked to undergo compulsory refreshment training every three years.
+Where appropriate volunteers will also be required to complete the compulsory online safeguarding training and repeat 3 yearly (see Section 24).
 They must confirm with the Benefice Safer Recruitment Officer when this has been done.
-Persistent and wilful failure to fulfill this training will result in that helper being withdrawn from serving until it is completed.
+Persistent and wilful failure to fulfil this training will result in that helper being withdrawn from serving until it is completed.